Queen of the Deuce is a tribute to a woman who was way ahead of her time as both an entrepreneur and shrewd businesswoman.

 Get a small group of people together with a common interest, it’s going to get competitive.
 Give it a little time, it’ll get political and weird, too.
 Christopher Guest’s Best In … Continue reading ‘Pecking Order’ Scores Blue Ribbon Hilarity For Its Look at Competitive Chicken Breeding

 BASE jumping is back, baby.
 The acronym stands for Building, Antenna, Span and Earth.
 In practice, it means strapping on a parachute and hurling oneself off a tall, fixed place, … Continue reading Icarus, Reversed: Sunshine Superman

 A few months ago Biff Bam Pop was lucky enough to talk to director Sean Cisterna and members of the cast of the sweet Canadian comedy Moon Point (you can … Continue reading 31 Days Of Horror – Guest Blogger Sean Cisterna On 30 Ghosts

+We’d like to think that everyone has someone.
 Joyce Vincent became an overnight UK tabloid sensation when her skeletal remains were discovered two and a half years after her death … Continue reading Would Anyone Miss You?
 Dreams of a Life Reviewed